Styling a kids room with a space theme

 Giving a kids room a little makeover can sometimes feel daunting.
 Often, we put it off because of the associated cost and time that a makeover needs.
-Most of us are not great DIY-ers and the prospect of applying wallpaper on a wall or painting walls seems daunting.
-But here at Seasons in Colour we have a quick and easy solution for you, that is cost effective and which not only THEY will love but you too!
+Most of us are not great DIY-ers and the prospect of applying wallpaper on a wall or painting walls seems like a big task.
+But here at Seasons in Colour we have a quick and easy solution for you, that is cost effective and which not only THEY will love but you will too!

 When I set out to give the Seasons son's bedroom a mini makeover for the new year, I sat him down to understand what he really liked of late (and by the way, between the makeover and writing this post he may well have changed his mind again!
 That's life when you're 8).